Seagate/cortx/doc/Importing_OVA_File.rst

 6. Enter a name for your VM and click **Next**.

-7. Select the desired storage location from the available datastores using the following radio buttons.
+7. Select the desired storage location from the available data stores using the following radio buttons.

  - **Thick Provision**